 The statistics around heart disease are heartbreaking.
 Heart disease is the number one cause of death globally.
-Every 40 seconds someone has a heart attack in the United States.
+Every 40 seconds, someone has a heart attack in the United States.
 Heart disease is the cause of 1 in 4 American deaths.
-If you add stroke, and other cardiovascular diseases, it’s 1 in 3!
-(1) Premature heart disease is on the rise in ages 35- 64 so it’s not just a disease for seniors and genetics is not an excuse for the increasing rates.
-Lifestyles and habits bad for heart health are leading to these heartbreaking statistics.
+If you add stroke and other cardiovascular diseases, it’s 1 in 3!
+(1) Premature heart disease is rising in ages 35-64, so it’s not just a disease for seniors.
+Genetics is not an excuse for the increasing rates.
+Lifestyle choices and habits bad for heart health are leading to these heartbreaking statistics.

-Just because these rates are high, and it runs in your family doesn’t mean that heart disease is inevitable.
-Take a look at your habits and make a change for a healthy heart.
-One study found that changing your behavior had more impact than your genetics on early heart disease.
-(2) By quitting smoking, eating healthy, and exercising you can do a lot to reduce your risk for heart disease.
-There are 6 other habits bad for heart health that you want to stop doing right now.
-Some of these will surprise a lot of you, especially number 3.
+Just because these rates are high and it runs in your family doesn’t mean that heart disease is inevitable.
+Look at your habits and make changes to support a healthy heart.
+One study found that changing your behavior had more impact than genetics on early heart disease.
+(2) You can do a lot to reduce your risk for heart disease by quitting smoking, eating healthy, and exercising.
+There are six other habits bad for heart health that you want to stop doing right now.
+Some of these will surprise a lot of you, especially #3.

 6 Habits Bad for Heart Health